Skip to content

 Review this list carefully.
 If anything is wrong, tell the agent in chat — it will revise the plan before proceeding.

-Each gate reports success or failure in the chat.
-The agent pauses and asks for input if it encounters a decision it cannot resolve automatically — for example, a missing API key or an ambiguous configuration.
+The agent pauses and asks for input if it encounters a decision it cannot resolve automatically — for example, a missing API key, an ambiguous configuration, or a destructive action that requires your confirmation.

 Step 6 — Respond to input requests